DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-16-an-indie-marketing-deep-dive.md

 <img class="img-fluid post-image w-50" src="/assets/img/blog/repo-emoji.jpg">

 Everything was imbued with a silly sense of humor, which made it not only fun to play, but to share as well.
-Personally, I think this is what made R.E.P.O. so successful—You didn’t have to try to make a funny clip because the game was designed for it.
+Personally, I think this is what made R.E.P.O. so successful.
+You didn’t have to try to make a funny clip because the game was designed for it.

 The majority of gamers in 2025 discover new games through social media such as TikTok and YouTube where others can authentically share their gameplay.
 Tapping into this as a fellow indie dev is crucial as traditional marketing “dies off”.